Rico-febrian/elt-dwh-for-online-bookstore-business/README.md

-# How I Build a Data Warehouse & ELT Pipeline with DTB and Luigi
+# How I Built a Data Warehouse & ELT Pipeline with DTB and Luigi

 ![ELT Design](https://github.com/Rico-febrian/elt-dwh-for-online-bookstore-business/blob/main/assets/pacbook_elt_workflow_design.png)

 Hi there!
 Welcome to my learning logs.

-**In this guide, I will share how I developed an ELT pipeline for an online bookstore business based on a case study**.
+**In this guide, I will share how I developed an ELT pipeline based on a designed dimensional model for an online bookstore business, using a case study**.

 For the full story about the case study and how I designed the data warehouse, you can check out my article on Medium here: [full-story](https://medium.com/@ricofebrian731/learning-data-engineering-designing-a-data-warehouse-and-implementing-elt-with-dbt-and-luigi-for-a-4a71121d4aeb).

+---
+---

+# Objective

 **In this repository, I’ll focus specifically on how I developed the ELT pipeline, including:**

 - Developing the ELT script

 - Managing data transformations with DBT

 - Orchestrating the pipeline with Luigi

 - Automating the pipeline with Cron

 ---
+---

 # Dataset Overview
 I used a dataset related to an online bookstore business.
 You can clone this repository to access the full dataset: [pacbook-dataset](https://github.com/ihdarsyd/pacbook_store)

 ---

-Alright, let's begin!, Here's the step-by-step guide:
+---

+Before starting, take a look at the requirements and preparations below:

 # Requirements